 Practice your speed

-According to Carol A. Fleming, author of It's the Way You Say It, the key to sounding articulate is practicing your craft.
-As she explained to Reader's Digest, you can do this by copying and pasting a 160-word passage into word document.
+According to Carol A. Fleming, Ph.D. author of It's The Way You Say It, practicing your craft is key to sounding articulate.
+As she explained to Reader's Digest, you can do this by copying and pasting a 160-word passage into a word document.
 Then, read the passage out loud and record your voice.
 It should take about one minute to read, according to Fleming.
 "Aim for about 155 to 175 words per minute for normal conversation," she said.
-If you're going to fast try slowing it down with a few breaths.
+If you're going too fast, try slowing it down with a few breaths.

 Listen to others before speaking